Samurais/Unity-AI-AR/README.md

 Repeat the same process for Text-to-Speech.

-### Conversation
+### Assistant (previously Conversation)
 Create an IBM Cloud account if you haven't already.

 Click "Catalog" in the upper menu.
 This will take you to the list of available services, platforms, and other offerings on the IBM Cloud.
 To make it simple, use the column menu and click "Watson" at the very bottom.
-This will filter the catalog to just show Watson Services.
+This will filter the catalog to just show Watson Services. **(New menu lists all Watson Services under "AI")**

 ![alt text][WatsonCatalogOfferings]

-Click on Conversation to start the provisioning of the service.
+Click on Conversation (now Assistant) to start the provisioning of the service.

 Name the service, and select a region/location to deploy in.
 If applicable, choose an organization and space or leave it to the default if you only have one of each.